 - A token is assigned to a user in AuthPoint

-To start, you must download the metadata file from the Resources page in the AuthPoint management UI.
-Once you have the metadata file, you can configure Stride.
+To start, you must download the metadata file from the Certificate Management page in the AuthPoint management UI.
+After you have the metadata file, you can configure Stride.

 - Log in to WatchGuard Cloud.

 - From the navigation menu, select Configure > AuthPoint.
 If you have a Service Provider account, you must select an account from Account Manager.

 - Next to AuthPoint certificate you will associate with your resource, click and select Download Metadata.
 We recommend that you choose the certificate with the latest expiration date.
 If you do not have a certificate, or if all of your certificates have expired, click Add Certificate and use the newly created certificate.

 The AuthPoint metadata provides your resource, in this case Stride, with information necessary to identify AuthPoint as a trusted identity provider.

 - Log in to your Stride account as an administrator and go to the admin console.